 I remember being quite annoyed at one drawing prof who would never suggest which brush to use for any given task except to use a large, flat brush for washes.
 Aside from that, he would only ever say we must pick the tool that makes the mark we wish to make - frustrating words for a beginner to hear.

 His point, of course, was that we experiment with various sizes and shapes of brushes to find out what kinds of marks and brush strokes we could make with them.
 We dutifully experimented with every tool we could lay hands on.

 I am sure that nowadays, with the interest in painting and painting classes, there must be a special brush for almost any brush stroke you could ever dream of making.

 For the class I taught, though, the only brushes required were a 1/2 inch flat for small area washes, and two or three fine tipped round brushes for adding detail tints in very confined areas.

 The Final Steps

-Once the inking of the drawing was complete, we were ready to add the final touches - the watercolor washes that would bring the finished sketch to life.
+Once the inking of the drawing is complete, we are ready to add the final touches - the watercolor washes that would bring the finished sketch to life.

-The trick with these is to always have a Q-tip or paper towel ready to lift out a wash that is too saturated, or intense.
-As the weight of any area depended more on the darkness or intensity of the pen work, it was only necessary to add bare tints of color to bring out the best in the drawing.
-Sometimes several layers of tinting were required to achieve the desired tone, but generally a light hand was needed to keep from overpowering the sketch.
+The trick is to always have a Q-tip or paper towel ready to lift out a wash that is too saturated, or intense.
+As the weight of any area depends more on the darkness or intensity of the pen work, it is only necessary to add bare tints of color to bring out the best in the drawing.
+Sometimes several layers of tinting are required to achieve the desired tone, but generally a light hand is needed to keep from overpowering the sketch.